Frequently Asked Questions

 How do I securing a housing assignment for my freshman year?

 A student who accepts the College’s offer of admission as a “resident student” must complete their Roommate and Hall Selection Form, choose a meal plan, and e-sign their Residency Agreement to secure a room assignment.
-New resident students will be able to complete their Roommate and Hall Selection Form online beginning May 1, 2013 and must be completed by June 28, 2013.
+We’ll keep in touch about deadlines for these items.
 Meal plan selection and e-signing of the Residency Agreement occurs online through myMack; students will receive directions on how to complete this during June orientation.

 What is tuition?